jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-4/chapter-1.md

-+++
+---
+title: "The Extensive Influence of the Beauty From Utility"
+heading: "Chapter 1"
-title=  "The Extensive Influence of the Beauty From Utility" heading=  "Chapter 1 Part 4 of The Theory of Moral Sentiments Simplified" description=  "Utility is one of the principal sources of beauty" date=  2015-09-30 author= "Adam Smith" image=  "/covers/tms.jpg" linkb=  "/research/smith/theory-moral-sentiments/part-3/chapter-6" linkbtext=  "Chapter 6" linkf=  "/research/smith/theory-moral-sentiments/part-4/chapter-2" linkftext=  "Chapter 2"
+description: "Utility is one of the principal sources of beauty"
-+++
+image: "/covers/tms.jpg"
+author: Adam Smith
+icons: /icons/smith.png
+weight: 10
+---

 {{< s v="1" >}} Utility is one of the principal sources of beauty.